martaverfer/mid-project-dsml/README.md

 # Heart Failure Prediction

 ## Overview
-This dataset contains medical records of patients who are at risk of heart failure.
-It includes various clinical and demographic features that can be used to predict the likelihood of heart failure and, more specifically, whether a patient will experience a **death event** due to heart failure.
+This dataset contains medical records of patients who are at risk of heart disease.
+It includes various clinical and demographic features that can be used to predict the likelihood of heart disease.

 ## Objectives
-- The goal of this project is to use machine learning models to predict the probability of a death event based on the patient's medical records and relevant features.
-In other words, the model aims to classify whether a patient is at risk of dying from heart failure (a binary classification problem).
+- The goal of this project is to use machine learning models to predict the probability of a disease event based on the patient's medical records and relevant features.
+In other words, the model aims to classify whether a patient is at risk of suffering from heart disease (a binary classification problem).
 - The investigation aims to identify the model that performs best for the dataset, considering factors like model interpretability, scalability, and generalization to new data.
 - The ultimate goal is to enhance early detection, personalized treatment, and resource optimization in healthcare.